Skip to content

 Terminal window

-pnpm add ignite-element xstate
+pnpm add ignite-element@beta xstate

-# pnpm add ignite-element @reduxjs/toolkit # Redux
+# pnpm add ignite-element@beta @reduxjs/toolkit # Redux

-# pnpm add ignite-element mobx # MobX
+# pnpm add ignite-element@beta mobx # MobX

 Add the Ignite JSX runtime to your tsconfig.json (or use a file-level pragma):